 Contributory Negligence in North Carolina

-Only four states — North Carolina, Alabama, Maryland and Virginia — still follow contributory negligence.
-In cases where a plaintiff is found to have contributed to their damages, then a plaintiff is barred from recovery, including cases such as auto and trucking accidents, premises liability, product liability, and professional liability.
+Only four states — North Carolina, Alabama, Maryland, and Virginia — still follow contributory negligence.
+In cases where a plaintiff is found to have contributed to their damages, a plaintiff is barred from recovery, including cases such as auto and trucking accidents, premises liability, product liability, and professional liability.

 In North Carolina, negligence follows the ordinary or reasonable care standard.
-Everyone is under a duty to use ordinary care to protect himself and others from injury or damage.
-Ordinary or reasonable care means the care that a reasonable and prudent person uses under the same or similar circumstances.
+Everyone must use “ordinary” care to protect himself and others from injury or damage.
+Ordinary (or “reasonable”) care is a reasonable and prudent person’s care under similar circumstances.
 Failure to use ordinary care is negligence.

 When a plaintiff’s contributory negligence is a proximate cause of their injuries for which the plaintiff seeks to recover, it acts as a complete bar to recovery, and the plaintiff recovers nothing.

-Unlike the majority of other states that follow comparative negligence, there is no apportionment of fault in North Carolina.
-The plaintiff is completely barred from recovery if his fault was in any way a cause of the incident, accident or event, even when the defendant was also at fault.
+Unlike most other states that follow comparative negligence, North Carolina has no apportionment of fault.
+The plaintiff cannot recover damages if his fault was in any way a cause of the incident, accident, or event, even when the defendant was also at fault.

-In negligence case in which a defendant asserts contributory negligence, the issues boil down to:
+In a negligence case in which a defendant asserts contributory negligence, the issues boil down to the following:

 1. Was the plaintiff injured/damaged by the negligence of the defendant?

-2. Did the plaintiff contribute to his/her own damages?
+2. Did the plaintiff contribute to their damages?

 3. What amount of damages is the plaintiff entitled to recover from the defendant?

-If the plaintiff can prove that a defendant had the last clear chance to avoid the injury, then a plaintiff is excused from their contributory negligence and may still be able to recover damages.
-The doctrine of last clear chance is applied when both the plaintiff and defendant have been negligent, but the defendant has time to avoid the injury.
+If the plaintiff can prove that a defendant had the last clear chance to avoid the injury, then contributory negligence does not apply.
+In this case, the plaintiff can still recover damages.
+The doctrine of last clear chance applies when both the plaintiff and defendant act negligently, but the defendant has time to avoid the injury.

 1. In a position of peril